-The £1.5m third floor refurbishment at The Flying Scotsman Centre in Doncaster which will house the town’s new sexual health services has now been completed.
+The £1.5m third floor refurbishment at The Flying Scotsman Health Centre in Doncaster which will house the town’s new sexual health services has now been completed.

 Led by Community Health Partnerships (CHP), and working closely with CHP’s local LIFTCo partner, Doncaster Estates Partnership (DEP) and NHS partners, the Flying Scotsman was the preferred site for the services to be delivered out of for its central location, accessible transport links and modern facilities.

 The variation which was majority funded from CHP’s capital saw a refurbishment of the third floor which was previously under-utilised.
 This was identified by CHP’s work towards the Dynamic Capacity Management (DCM) project, which looked at how we best utilise space within our sites through utilisation monitors.

 Through this it identified only a small amount of available space on the third floor was used on a sessional basis.

 As part of the refurbishment, it saw a total reconfiguration of the existing non-clinical space which included the removal of a reception desk and the existing waiting area reduced in size.

 The new proposals also include a number of consultation and treatment rooms, a microscopy laboratory, multi-use offices, storerooms and a counselling room.

 Although the floor has been designed with the view of accommodating the sexual health services, the redesign has been built in a way where the space can be reconfigured easily, should the service no longer require if for service delivery.